RadioactiveMouse/luhnybin/README.md

 1. Install the [CoffeeScript](http://jashkenas.github.com/coffee-script/) compiler, v1.1.3.
 The easiest way to do this is by installing and using the [npm](http://npmjs.org/) package manager.
-2. Optionally, install [vows](http://vowsjs.org), v0.5.13.
-This is only necessary if you plan on running the Vows-based tests I made while writing the Luhny Bin solution, or reusing the CoffeeScript Cakefile I used to compile everything.
+2. Optionally, install [vows](http://vowsjs.org), v0.5.13 -- this is only necessary if you plan on running the Vows-based tests I made while writing the Luhny Bin solution.
 The easiest way to do this is once again through [npm](http://npmjs.org).

 Coding Challenge: The Luhny Bin
 ===============================